 As with any antique item, the value of an antique kitchen safe will be determined by a number of things, including:

-- Unique characteristics always add value to a piece.
-Unusual height, width, materials, or decoration will add value.
+- Originality - Unique characteristics always add value to a piece.
+Unusual height, width, materials, or decoration can increase or decrease a piece's worth.

-- Demand depends a lot on where you live and whether or not collectors are looking for what you have.
+- Market demand - Demand depends a lot on where you live and whether collectors are looking for what you have.

 Resources to Consider

-Whether you want to buy an antique pie cabinet, find a reproduction, build one, or find just the right hardware to restore the one you all ready own, the Internet is your friend.
-There are thousands of websites that specialize in antiques of all sorts:
+Whether you want to buy an antique pie cabinet, find a reproduction, build one, or find just the right hardware to restore the one you already own, the internet is your friend.
+There're thousands of websites that specialize in antiques of all sorts, and some of the ones you should head to first are:

-- Van Dykes Restorers has a huge selection of all sorts of hardware and items to help you restore or build your own piece.
+- Van Dyke's Restorers - This website has a huge selection of all sorts of hardware and items to help you restore or build your own piece.

-- Antique Country Furniture Store offers reproductions of pie safes so you can have the look without the expense.
+- Antique Country Furniture Store - This Y2K website offers reproductions of pie safes so you can have the look without the expense.

-Adding an antique pie safe to your kitchen, or even using it in the bathroom to hold towels, is a great way to add a touch of old fashioned charm to your décor.
+Adding an antique pie safe to your kitchen, or even using it in the bathroom to hold towels, is a great way to add a touch of old fashioned charm to your décor, and they can make for a great conversation piece in almost any room,